List of tribunals in the United Kingdom: Horserace Betting Levy Appeal Tribunal

 The Horserace Betting Levy Appeal Tribunal hear appeals against the amount of levy collected by the Horserace Betting Levy Board to be used in the improvement of horseracing and breeds of horses, and for the advancement of veterinary science and education.

-London Buildings Acts tribunals

 Information Commissioner

 The Information Commissioner considers complaints that organisations may have breached data protection laws, or that public authorities have not complied with the law on freedom of information.
 It also considers complaints made under the Privacy and Electronic Communications Regulations 2003.

 Investigatory Powers Tribunal

 The Investigatory Powers Tribunal hears complaints about surveillance carried out by a public body under the Regulation of Investigatory Powers Act, including any alleged conduct by or on behalf of the Security Service (MI5), the Secret Intelligence Service (MI6) and the Government Communications Headquarters (GCHQ).

 Proscribed Organisations Appeal Commission

 The Proscribed Organisations Appeal Commission deals with appeals in cases where the Home Secretary has decided not to de-proscribe organisations (remove their status as illegal organisations) believed to be involved in terrorism.
+The Commission is an independent tribunal that was established under the Terrorism Act 2000.